EnsembleUI/ensemble_docs_archived/make-it-interactive/actions-and-events/1-invokeAPI.md

             desc: "${name}"
 ```

+## Handing errors

-To handle Errors, you can use the onError property like this
+To handle Errors, you can use the `onError` property:

 ```yaml
         - Text: